AlessioBraccini/AUI-Green-Home-22-23/README.md

 # AUI-Green-Home-22-23

+## Project setup
+1. Use the following command twice:
+    * the first in the root project's directory
-## Project setup: use this command in the directory of the project
+    * the second in the backend directory
 ```
 npm install
 ```

+## Start the frontend server
 ### Compiles and hot-reloads for development
 ```
 npm run serve